-Reinsurance recoverables represents ceded policy reserve balances and ceded claim liabilities.
-The amounts of ceded claim liabilities included in reinsurance recoverables that we paid and which are recoverable from those reinsurers were \$7.5 million and \$26.0 million as of December 31, 2022 and 2021, respectively.
-Benefits and claims ceded to reinsurers for 2022, 2021, and 2020 were \$1,570.8 million, \$2,017.0 million, and \$1,653.6 million, respectively.
+Reinsurance recoverables represents ceded policy benefit reserve balances, ceded claim liabilities, and ceded claims paid that have not been reimbursed.
+The amounts of ceded claim liabilities included in reinsurance recoverables that we paid and which are recoverable from those reinsurers were \$22.0 million and \$7.5 million as of December 31, 2023 and 2022, respectively.
+Benefits and claims ceded to reinsurers for 2023, 2022, and 2021 were \$1,376.4 million, \$1,340.6 million, and \$1,258.1 million, respectively.

 In connection with our corporate reorganization that included an initial public offering ("IPO") of our common stock by Citigroup, Inc. ("Citigroup"), Primerica Life, Primerica Life Canada and NBLIC entered into significant coinsurance transactions (the "IPO coinsurance agreements") on March 30, 2010 with three insurance companies then affiliated with Citigroup (collectively, the "IPO coinsurers").

 Under the IPO coinsurance agreements, we ceded between 80% and 90% of the risks and rewards of our term life insurance policies in force at year-end 2009.
 Because these agreements were part of a business reorganization among entities under common control, they did not generate any deferred gain or loss upon their execution.
 Concurrent with signing these agreements, we transferred the corresponding account balances in respect of the coinsured policies along with the assets to support the statutory liabilities assumed by the IPO coinsurers.
 Each of the account balances transferred were at book value with no gain or loss recorded in net income.
 Beginning in 2017, policies reaching the end of their initial term period are no longer ceded under the IPO coinsurance transactions, but the existing YRT reinsurance already in place prior to the IPO will continue.